nawabahmadreshi/documentation/pages/getting-started/twig-app-validator.md

 ## About Twig

-Twig is a two part service, which collects some information about your Xcode project in order to validate your Universal Linking setup.
-By running the local script, the service can check:
+Setting up Universal Links can be hard, with lots of places for the configuration to go wrong.
+With few other options, you may end up spending hours looking for an issue that may be as simple as a typo.
+Now, Twig can do all the work, letting you find the exact problem with your Universal Linking settings in seconds.
+By running the local script, the service can check that:

   - The settings on your Branch Dashboard match those of your Xcode project
   - The entries in your .entitlements file are correct